siberoloji/siberoloji.github.io/content/blog/2024-11-01-extracting-financial-information-from-quarterly-reports-for-osint.md

   ***Understanding Quarterly Reports***

-  Quarterly reports are financial documents that publicly traded companies are required to file with regulatory authorities, such as the Securities and Exchange Commission (SEC) in the United States.
-These reports provide a snapshot of a company's financial performance over a specific three-month period.
+  Quarterly reports are financial documents that publicly traded companies are required to filewith regulatory authorities, such as the Securities and Exchange Commission (SEC) in the United States.
+These reports provide a snapshotof a company's financial performance over a specific three-month period.
 The key financial information included in quarterly reports typically includes:

 <!-- wp:list -->
 <ul class="wp-block-list"><!-- wp:list-item -->
 - ***Income Statement:*** Shows a company's revenues, expenses, and net income.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Balance Sheet:*** Provides a snapshot of a company's financial position, including assets, liabilities, and equity.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Cash Flow Statement:*** Reveals how a company generates and uses cash.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Notes to Financial Statements:*** Offers additional details and explanations about the figures presented in the financial statements.
 <!-- /wp:list-item -->
 <!-- /wp:list -->